 The UNC Gillings School's MPH Program in Asheville focuses on advancing health equity in rural communities by putting public health leadership in practice.

-The Leadership in Practice concentration of the Public Health Leadership Program (PHLP) works to prepare public health practitioners for leadership positions by developing population-level knowledge and skills with an interdisciplinary emphasis.
+The Leadership in Practice concentration of the Public Health Leadership Program (PHLP) within the Master of Public Health (MPH) at UNC Gillings School of Global Public Health works to prepare public health practitioners for leadership positions by developing population-level knowledge and skills with an interdisciplinary emphasis.

-High-Impact Learning Opportunities: Small cohorts, team-based learning, cross-disciplinary instruction, and real-world program development.
+High-Impact Learning Opportunities: Students benefit from small cohorts, team-based learning, cross-disciplinary instruction, and real-world program development.

-Rural and Underserved Focus: Students will work with under-resourced populations and community partners from day one.
-This approach enables students to make a positive impact in these communities while developing the skills necessary to become public health leaders in rural and underserved areas anywhere in the world.
+Rural and Underserved Focus: Students work with under-resourced populations and community partners from day one to make a positive impact in these communities.

-21-Month Degree Program: Flexible schedule with one day of classroom instruction per week, designed for adult learners and working professionals.
+21-Month Degree Program: This program, with one day of classroom instruction per week, is designed for working professionals.

-Real-World Impact: The curriculum also features an 18-month community immersion project where students will apply what they’ve learned to create solutions for public health challenges affecting Western North Carolina.
+Real-World Impact: The curriculum also features a community immersion project where students apply what they’ve learned to create solutions for public health challenges affecting Western North Carolina.

 Public Health Leadership Skill Development

 - Policy advocacy